 Eric Sigel, M.S. – Sr. Director, Scientific Computing

-Eric Sigel joined X-Chem as Director of Scientific Computing in 2010, leading the development of X-Chem’s Informatics platform and IT infrastructure.
+Eric Sigel joined X-Chem in 2010, leading the development of X-Chem’s Informatics platform and IT infrastructure.
 Prior to X-Chem, Mr. Sigel led EnVivo Pharmaceutical’s scientific computing efforts, initially in 2004 as Senior Informaticist.
 Later, as Senior Manager of Information Technology, he expanded his leadership scope to include both Scientific Computing and IT.
 In 2002, he joined Praecis Pharmaceuticals where he developed computational methods and software tools for the company’s proteomics-based biomarker discovery platform.
 Mr. Sigel has held positions in academic biology research, machine learning research, and commercial software development.
 Mr. Sigel received a B.S. in Biology from Yale University in 1994 and an M.S. in Computer Science from the University of Colorado Boulder in 1999.

 Jeffrey Troderman, CPA, MBA – Chief Financial Officer